Summer Internships for Undergraduates

 In addition, there is the possibility to have ECTS assigned for the contribution done within the URI program.
 For two months in the lab, 6 ECTS are credited and 9 ECTS for 3 months.
 This applies only for stays at the University of Fribourg (not possible at ETHZ or EPFL).

 Living expenses in Switzerland are higher than in many other countries.
 For example, for the city of Fribourg the cost of meals at the University cafeteria (breakfast, lunch, dinner) is around CHF 35 per day; and a monthly ticket for local transportation costs between CHF 49 and CHF 65.
+You can find useful information to plan the budget of your stay here.

 How long are the research stays?